tamzid620/azraelle-language-camp_client/README.md

 ➊ Website name  :  Azraelle-Language-Camp

 ➋website features:
-        ‣ IN homepaghe you can see our classes gallery and popular instructor also some informaiton about our camp
+        ‣ IN homepaghe you can see our classes gallery and popular instructor also some informaiton about our camp and it also have responsive design

         ‣ In classes section in navbar you can see out classes infomation like class name , class price , instructor name , email  . also you can select class .this will book specific class